 - Fold in chilled whipped cream.

 - Transfer to prepared loaf pan and smooth top.
-If you have a little extra filling, just put it in a ramekin and freeze it separately.
 Tap loaf pan lightly on work surface to remove air pockets.

 - Fold plastic wrap overhang (step 1) over top to cover.
 Then cover the top with another piece of plastic wrap.
 Freeze until firm, at least 8 hours or overnight.
 Keep frozen.